Australian Welfare and Work Lab

 Quickly commencing and engaging jobseekers in employment services

-WCIG is partnering with the Australian Welfare and Work Lab on a 12-month study of its organisational practices for quickly commencing and engaging jobseekers in employment services.
+Opendoor is partnering with the Australian Welfare and Work Lab on a 12-month study of its organisational practices for quickly commencing and engaging jobseekers in employment services.

 -

-SDET Model: Best practices in placing DES jobseekers into work
+SDET model: best practices in placing DES jobseekers into work

 Exploring how to improve overall servicing and ultimately employment outcomes for jobseekers with intellectual and developmental disabilities